 • a letter talking about a subject that is not private (text between 150 and 200 words).

 • a composition (text between 150 and 200 words).

 Reading and Speaking

 The candidate has to create a brief structured monologue and talk about several possible ways to solve a problem.
-He will have the choice between different options proposed to help him to prepare the argumentation.
+They will have the choice between different options proposed to help they to prepare the argument.